SAKryukov/dotnet-solution-structure/articles/article0.md

 The format string can be entered in two different ways.
 The XAML sample shown above demonstrates *direct content*.

 Alternatively, the same string could be entered as the attribute `Format`.
 However, I would recomment using only the direct content form, and here is why: you can face a ridiculous limitation with the attribute `Format`: you won't be able to enter "{" as a first character.
 It happens because if an attribute string values begins with "{", it is interpreted as a XAML [markup extension](https://learn.microsoft.com/en-us/dotnet/desktop/xaml-services/markup-extensions-overview), but that extension does not exist.

+Now we need to understand how to implement the mechanism used to take the format string prescribed in XAML and perform the substitution of the parameters during runtime, that is, the string interpolation itself.

 ### Implementation